-Modified drop land test
+Fig. 1.
+Modified drop land test.

-A Forcedecks FD4000 dual force-plate (Vald Performance, Brisbane, Queensland, Australia) including two fully synchronised walkway embedded force-plates (one force-plate for each limb) sampling at 1000Hz was used to collect bilateral VGRFs of the drop land tasks (Figure 1).
-Ground reaction force data was passed through a third-order Butterworth low pass digital filter with a 20Hz cut-off frequency (Winter, 2009).
+20 Hz cut-off frequency (Winter 2009).
 Tests were recorded in real time with a live force-time curve allowing for automatic detection of peak vertical landing force.
 The outputs were transmitted to a laptop as raw force-time data, which was then used to analyse the raw data.
 The threshold for determining impact was the maximum vertical force captured.
-Participants began by standing on a 60cm platform facing the direction of the force plate.
+Participants began by standing on a 60 cm platform facing the direction of the force plate.
 Instructions were given to stand on their preferred leg for turning.
 Participants were instructed to bend the opposite knee so that it was slightly flexed in a non-weight bearing position before completing landing protocol.
-Participants were then instructed to "drop off the step completing a 180 degree turn in the air and landing with both feet on the force plate".
-On landing, participants were required to remain stationary for five seconds and ensure accuracy in foot landing position on the respective plates.
+Participants were then instructed to "drop off the step completing a 180° turn in the air and landing with both feet on the force plate".
+On landing, participants were required to remain stationary for 5 s and ensure accuracy in foot landing position on the respective plates.
 Participants performed three drop lands turning to their preferred direction only.
-The landing protocol developed was a combination of the drop land protocol used by Lilley, et al, 2007 and Seegmillar and McCaw, 2003.
+The landing protocol developed was a combination of the drop land protocol used by Lilley et al., 2007 and Seegmillar & McCaw, 2003.